AresMUSH/aresmush/plugins/mail/help/en/mail.md

 `mail/review <name>` - Shows messages you've sent to someone.
 `mail/unsend <name>/<#>` - Unsends a message if it hasn't already been read.

-## Organizing  Mail

-Instead of folders, Ares mail uses `tags`, which are a sort of label used to organize your mail.
-There are several special tags:

-    Inbox - Incoming mail.
-    Sent - If you've enabled the sent-mail feature, saves a copy of mail you've sent.
-    Trash - Mail you've marked for deletion.
-    Archive - Mail you've archived to keep it from cluttering up the inbox.

-You can make your own custom tags as well to organize your messages as you desire.

-`mail/tag <#>=<tag>` - Assigns a tag to a message.
-`mail/untag <#>=<tag>` - Removes a tag from a message.
-`mail/tags` - Lists all your tags.

-You can filter your mail view to only show a certain tag.

-`mail/filter <tag>` - Shows mail matching the tag.
-Remains in effect until you
-        switch the filter or log out.
-`mail/inbox, mail/sent, mail/archive or mail/trash` - Shortcuts to common tag views.

 ## Deleting and Archiving Mail

 You can delete mail messages.
 Technically this doesn't delete it right away, but tags it as trash.
 Messages tagged as trash are deleted when you log out.